bulletmark/cdhist/README.md

 AUR](https://aur.archlinux.org/packages/cdhist/) and skip to the next section.

-Ensure `python-pip` is installed.
-Bash and python 3.4 or later are required.
+Ensure `pip3` is installed.
+Python 3.4 or later is required.

 Note [cdhist is on PyPI](https://pypi.org/project/cdhist/) so you can just type `sudo pip3 install cdhist`.
 Or do the following to install